S1D1T1/SingleWindow/README.md

 - Create persistent windows for SwiftUI views
 - Programmatically open or close windows
+- Programmatic control of window zooming
 - Access to the underlying AppKit `NSWindow` object
 - Support for multiple SingleWindow instances (1 dashboard, 1 clock,etc)
 - Menu command for toggling window visibility, with optional keyboard shortcuts
 - Option to create windows on external displays
-- Ability to identify the front window - for directing menu commands
+- Ability to identify the front window - eg, for directing menu commands

 ## Installation